If you love hummus but want a bit of change from a classic hummus recipe, try this easy roasted pink beetroot hummus!

 - Cold water for thinning the hummus

-Roast the beets.
-Prepare the beets for roasting by cutting the stems and greens and reserve them for another use in vegetable broth or sauteing the greens with garlic.
-It's best to cut off the stems and greens within two days of buying the beets; otherwise, they will wilt.
+Preheat the oven to 350°F. Prepare the beets for roasting by cutting the stems and greens and reserving them for another use in vegetable broth or sauteing the greens with garlic.
+Cut off the stems and greens within two days of buying the beets; otherwise, they will wilt.

-Scrub the beets, dry them, and cover them with aluminum foil completely.
+Scrub the beets, dry them, and completely cover them with aluminum foil.
 You don't have to wrap each beet separately.
 Depending on the size of the small beets, roast them for 40 to 60 minutes.

 While the beets are roasting, you can cook the chickpeas - instructions are below.
-If using canned chickpeas, cook them briefly for 20 minutes to soften them, then drain and rinse them.
+If using canned chickpeas, you can cook them briefly for 20 minutes to soften them, then drain and rinse them.
 If you're in a hurry, you can skip this step.

-If you want extra creamy hummus, be sure to cook the chickpeas until they are soft and yield to the the pressure of your finger, or use a pressure cooker.
+If you want extra creamy hummus, cook the chickpeas until they are soft and yield to the pressure of your finger, or use a pressure cooker.

-Put the chickpeas, chopped beets with any beet juice, garlic, lemon juice, tahini, cumin if you are adding it, and salt in the food processor bowl.
+Put the chickpeas and chopped beets with any beet juice, garlic, lemon juice, tahini, cumin if you add it, and salt in the food processor bowl.
 Blend until smooth for at least 3 to 5 minutes.
 Slowly add 4 tablespoons of cold water during blending.
 Stop the food processor and scrape the sides occasionally.

-Serve with an extra drizzle of olive oil on top, and add parsley or add microgreens and sesame seeds like I did.
+Serve with an extra drizzle of olive oil on top, and add parsley or microgreens and sesame seeds as I did.

 I cook a pound of chickpeas at a time.
-That way, I always have some in the freezer to use for making hummus.
+That way, I always have some in the freezer to make hummus.
 Here's how to do it: